bignerdmonster/snakECE160/README.md

 - monty hall problem
 - ok so like hear me out. we make the playing field render as a sphere. we use chatgpt for this because it would be hard.
 - Mirrors?

+# **TODO**

+- add collision in Snake.move function? seems most appropriate
+- from there, we ball...